What looms over a new freelancer more than anything else? I think we can agree building your client base ranks pretty highly on the list.

 • Make a master list — Highlight the traits from your lists that most speak to your ideal client vision and consolidate them into a master list (these are their VERY best traits in your opinion, so not too many items here — and not all of your clients will have them).

 Special Note: Mind the negatives — Are there common flaws these clients have that you need to look out for?
-Can you get the good traits of your current customers without the bad in your new clients?
+Can you get the best traits of your current customers without the bad in your new clients?

 • Identify the correlations — For any client you pulled a “best trait” from, include their brand summary below this master list.
 Look for overlap between their brand descriptions and in a few sentences describe the picture these combined attributes create.
 You now have your client profile.